tanzu-end-to-end/tap-workshop/workshop/content/exercises/09-Ongoing-Compliance.md

 The Image Scanner is continuing to run, independently of other stages in the supply chain.
 This means that if Alana makes an update to the scan policy, it will be immediately applied to all workloads that have been submitted to the supply chain, without the need to re-execute previous stages.

-Click on the **Image Builder** box in the Supply Chain.
+Click on the **Image Provider** box in the Supply Chain.
 In the Stage Detail, you will see something like this:

 ![Build Config](images/build-config.png)